D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_devices.md

-title: Device Specific Routines

-#Supported Devices
+title: Devices using FIDASIM

-##DIII-D
+@note put recent papers for each device here?

+#DIII-D
+FIDASIM is being used at DIII-D for simulating and validating their FIDA and NPA diagnostics.
+It it also being used in charge exchange recombination spectroscopy to validate deuterium density measurements.

-The device routines are available [here](https://github.com/D3DEnergetic/d3d-fidasim)
+The routines for running a DIII-D FIDASIM run are available [here](https://github.com/D3DEnergetic/d3d-fidasim)

-##NSTX-U
+#NSTX-U
+FIDASIM is being used at NSTX-U for simulating and validating their FIDA and NPA diagnostics.

-The device routines are available [here](https://github.com/D3DEnergetic/nstx-fidasim)
+The routines for running a NSTX-U FIDASIM run are available [here](https://github.com/D3DEnergetic/nstx-fidasim)